-E. Hydrophone Pressure Vessel
+E. Passive Sonar Pressure Vessel

-The ability to track a point source of sound in the water is encapsulated into the hydrophone pressure vessel.
-It contains a custom designed (in-house) hydrophone amplification and filtering board, Figure 12, necessary power regulation, and USB communication.
-The hardware is capable of tracking multiple acoustic sources simultaneously provided they are at different frequencies.
-An FPGA is used to collect the acoustic data, which is then transmitted to the main computer for processing.
+The ability to track a point source of sound in the water is encapsulated into the passive sonar pressure vessel.
+It contains a newly student designed passive sonar amplification and filtering board, Figure 12, necessary power regulation, and USB communication.
+The hard-ware is capable of tracking multiple acoustic sources simultaneously provided they are at different frequencies.
+An Texas Instruments digital signal processor is used to collect the acoustic data, which is then transmitted to the main computer for processing.

-Figure 12: Hydrophone amplification / processing hardware.
+Figure 12: Passive sonar amplification and processing hardware.